Preparing children to thrive online

 Newsfeed: An engaging way for pupils to interact and learn to develop digital literacy skills

 Lessons: Lead by the teacher to promote quality discussions and guidance on how to thrive with and learn through technology.
-All lessons are mapped to the PSHE/RSE online targets for the compulsory curriculum
+All lessons are mapped to the RSE online targets for the compulsory curriculum

 Badges of Honour: The badge system guides pupils towards digital independence.
 Natterhub lessons and quizzes provide pupils with badge power.
 Teachers can also award badge power for exemplary use of the newsfeed

 Activities: Easy-to-use Activities section provides Cross-Curricular activities for your pupils at the click of a button and a good way to populate the social media feed with quality content

 Fake News Quiz: A great way to hone reading skills and understand the importance of questioning content read online.
 Read a short article and vote whether you think it is factual or nonsensical!

 Factfile and Avatar: Pupils are taught to mindfully build their digital profile, encouraging reflection on how they present their online persona

 Data: Teachers have access to all pupils activity and have the ability to restrict, mute and monitor posts and uploads

 Security: Teachers set the Daily Timer to restrict Natterhub access and can open and close the hub to suit their classroom needs

 Natterhub is a comprehensive Online Safety and Digital Literacy solution for all teachers looking to innovate their classroom.
 Why don’t you try it and see how it can help you in your school.